parallelwindfarms/parareal/paper/paper.md

 source, and has a large user base across different areas of science and technology.

-## Input/Output
+### Input/Output

-OpenFOAM has support for two types of direct output.
+OpenFOAM supports two types of direct output.
 One is an ASCII format with a syntax inherited from C. The other is the same ASCII format, but with larger data blocks replaced by binary blobs[^2].